 Manipur: Over 50 students injured in clash with security forces in Imphal

-The demonstators were protesting the death of two studetns suspected to have been killed by Kuki militants.
+The demonstators were protesting the death of two students suspected to have been killed by Kuki militants.

-Over 50 students were injured in Imphal on Wednesday during a clash between security forces and Meitei students as protests against the killing of two Meitei students spread across the Imphal valley.
-Many students were severely injured.
+Over 50 students were injured in Imphal on Wednesday during a clash between security forces and Meitei students, as protests against the killing of two Meitei youth spread across the Imphal valley.
+Many students were severely injured, according to hospital authorities in the city.

-As of 5.50 pm, sounds of smoke bombs could be heard even as a curfew was imposed in both Imphal West and Imphal East districts.
+As of 5.50 pm, sounds of smoke bombs going off could be heard even as a curfew was imposed in both Imphal West and Imphal East districts.

-The students – Hijam Linthoingambi (17) and Phijam Hemjit (20) – are suspected to have been killed by Kuki militants, according to the Imphal Police.
+The students – Hijam Linthoingambi (17) and Phijam Hemjit (20) – are suspected to have been killed by Kuki militants, according to the Imphal police.
 Their last location was traced to a tourist spot in the Churachandpur district on July 6.

-Over 40 students were injured in protests on Tuesday with videos showing security forces resorting to baton charging and firing tear gas shells to disperse them.
+On Tuesday, too, over 40 students were injured while protesting against the killing of the young man and woman.
+Videos showed security forces resorting to baton charging and firing tear gas shells to disperse them.

 Hours after the violence, the Manipur government reimposed the ban on internet services for the next five days.

-The protesting students wanted Chief Minister N Biren Singh to come out on the streets and address their grievances.
+On Wednesday, the protesting students wanted Chief Minister N Biren Singh to come out on the streets and address their grievances.

-“We want the culprits and killers of our two Meitei students nabbed and punished,” said Lanthengangba Irengbam, a student.
-“The government has failed to catch them even after two months...the CM should come to us and explain what steps he has taken to bring them justice.
+“We want the culprits and killers of the two Meitei students nabbed and punished,” said Lanthengangba Irengbam, a student.
+“The government has failed to catch them even after two months.
+The CM should come to us and explain what steps he has taken to bring them justice.
 Why has no arrest been made so far?”

-Another protesting student Naoba said: “Call it whatsoever, but the visual imagery of what the RAF [Rapid Action Force] and AR [Assam Rifles] did is too gory and brutal that it would make people clench their fists and push back, and thus would result in a spiral of violence.”

 A senior police officer told the students that a group of protesters could meet the chief minister at his home.
-But the students said they want the chief minister to come to them.
+But the students insisted they want the chief minister to come out and meet them.
 Even after one hour of hectic discussion, the issue could not be resolved.

 When the discussion was underway, someone from the mob threw stones at the security forces.
-The the police and the Rapid Action Force fired tear gas shells, smoke bombs and rubber bullets in retaliation.
+The police and the Rapid Action Force fired tear gas shells, smoke bombs and rubber bullets in retaliation.

 “They will rant against the police...but they threw the first stones today,” a police officer who was at the scene told Scroll.
 “The mob consists of students only.”

 The official added: “They have come from different schools and colleges.
-But there is not any leader..it was a spontaneous rally by the students…so we asked them to select 15 girls and 15 boys so that they can meet the CM.
-They can submit their memorandum and raise their demands.”
+But there is no leader.
+It was a spontaneous rally by the students.
+We asked them to select 15 girls and 15 boys so that they can meet the CM, submit their memorandum and raise their demands.
+They refused.”

-The violence has spread to the other parts of the Imphal valley.

-An irate mob also tried to enter the Thoubal deputy commissioner’s office at around 12.15 pm over the killing of the two students.
+An angry mob also tried to enter the Thoubal deputy commissioner’s office at around 12.15 pm over the killing of the two students.
 The police resorted to tear gas and fired live bullets to push them back.

 “At least eight policemen, including me, were injured and many protestors are also injured,” Thoubal Superintendent of Police Sachidananda Soibam told Scroll.